particle-iot/docs/src/content/getting-started/cloud/ota-updates.md

 When used with products, the device must not only be marked as a development device, but also claimed to your Particle account.
 For this reason, we recommend each developer have their own device, claimed to their own account, and often on their desk with each access to buttons and the USB debug serial port, for ease of development.

-With Device OS 5.4.0 and later, you can also flash a device with both a firmware binary and additional assets for [System OTA](#system-ota) using the Particle CLI.
+With Device OS 5.5.0 and later, you can also flash a device with both a firmware binary and additional assets for [Asset OTA](#asset-ota) using the Particle CLI.

 ### Flash via the rest API